Other pages on penile anatomy & circumcision

 Lymphatic vessels

-The foreskin contains lymphatic vessels in which lymph flows within the genital area.
-This enhances the protection of body's natural immune system, and probably also affects immunological secretions.
+The foreskin contains lymph vessels; lymph flow enhances the operation of the body's natural immune system, and may also affect immunological secretions.

 Estrogen receptors

 The foreskin contains estrogen receptors.
-Their biological/sexual purpose is not understood and needs further study.
+Their biological/sexual purpose of these is not understood.

 Apocrine glands

-The apocrine glands of the inner foreskin secrete pheromones, nature's powerful, silent, invisible behavioral signals to potential sexual partners.
+The apocrine glands of the inner foreskin secrete pheromones, chemical molecules which function as nature's invisible yet powerful signals to potential sexual partners.
 We know their effects on human sexuality can be profound.

 Immune-protective cells

-The specialized epithelial cells of the foreskin are the first-line element in the body's natural immune system in a whole penis
+The specialized epithelial cells of the foreskin are the primary element in the body's natural immune system in a whole penis

 The development of a normal glans and inner foreskin

-The connective tissue which protectively fuses the natural foreskin and glans together while a young boy's penis develops prior to puberty, is ripped apart during circumcision, damaging the glans and the foreskin remnant, leaving them raw and subject to infection, scarring, pitting, shrinkage, and eventual discoloration.
-This compares to the natural state of the undamaged glans, with its healthy pink to red to dark purple natural coloration.
+The tissue layer which protectively fuses the natural foreskin and glans together during the period while a young boy's penis is developing prior to puberty, is torn in two during circumcision, damaging the glans and any remaining foreskin, leaving the tissue raw and open to infection, scarring, shrinkage, discoloration and pitting.
+The natural color of the undamaged (uncircumcised) glans, is a healthy pink, red or dark purple.

 Unobstructed full penile extension

-The foreskin permits full extension during erections, and provides unobstructed natural penis length and penis circumference.
-This extension occurs because of the double-layered wrapping of loose and usually overhanging foreskin.
-Loss of half of the skin on the penis tends to make the shaft skin very tight during erections, tending to pull it inward to the body.
-Most men who have restored report seeing some increase in length and girth.
+The foreskin allows full extension of the penile tissue during erection, and provides the opportunity for the penis to grow to its natural maximum length and circumference.
+This extension can take place because the loose and usually overhanging foreskin is very extensible and flexible.
+Loss of approximately half of the skin on the penis tends to make the penile skin on the shaft very tight during an erection, so the penis is pulled in towards the body.
+Most men who have restored their foreskin will report an increase in length and girth.

 Natural full penile blood flow